Road Trips for Nature Lovers: A Visitor's Guide to Olympic National Park

 Photo: Pixabay

-Plan your visit for July or August to catch the park during its warmest and driest season when most of its roads and facilities are open.
+Plan your visit for July or August, to catch the park at it’s warmest and driest season when most of its roads and facilities are open.
 If you visit from October through May, make sure to check the park’s website for any road or facility closures, as well as reduced hours for visiting.

 And keep in mind that June through September is the park’s busiest time of the year, so make sure to visit earlier in the day rather than later if you prefer a more peaceful hiking experience and fewer encounters with other tourists.